Spikeify/aerospike-ql/README.md

 SQL wrapper for Aerospike database.

 aerospike-ql is a SQL wrapper for Aerospike database.
-It transforms SQL query string to LUA code and executes it as Stream UDF on Aerospike database.
+It transforms SQL query to LUA code and executes it as Stream UDF on Aerospike database.
 It enables:

  - writing and executing SQL queries against Aerospike database,
- - maps database records to your Java objects or returns them as Map objects,
+ - maps database records to Java objects or returns them as Map objects,
- - count, min, max, avg and sum aggregations with or without group by,
+ - count, min, max, avg and sum aggregations,
+ - group by, order by and limit operations,
- - custom functions for working with strings, lists, maps, dates etc.,
+ - essential functions for working with strings, lists, maps, dates types in Aerospike database,
+ - inject custom conditions to LUA script,
  - monitoring query execution.

 ##Query syntax